-Risk can present itself in many shapes and forms and exists for all physical systems.
-Some of the common types of perceived risks include economic risks, financial risks, health risks, safety risks, security risks, information risks and risk to social status or emotional well-being.
-A combination of risks come into effect when physical systems are exposed to hazards such as floods, droughts, earthquakes and heat waves.
+A combination of risks come into effect when physical systems are exposed to hazards such as earthquake, floods, landslides and avalanches.
 The vulnerability of a system to a particular hazard or set of hazards also determines the nature and extent of exposed risks.
 If the risk of a hazard to a system is materialized it can turn into a potential disaster.
 Therefore, disaster risk is a system's vulnerability, its exposure to a hazard and the degree of exposure and the system's ability to deal with the hazard.

-Swat risk assessment can be derived from three factors: its exposure to a number of hazards, vulnerability to these hazards, and capacity to endure them.
+District Jhelum Valley risk assessment can be derived from three factors: its exposure to a number of hazards, vulnerability to these hazards, and capacity to endure them.
 Each of the three factors is described above and presents a holistic view of the district's disaster profile.
-Swat is a highly disaster-prone region in KP not only due to an active hazard profile but also because of its fragile socioeconomic situation, weak institutions and limited financial and human resource capacity.
+Jhelum Valley is a highly disaster-prone in AJK not only due to an active hazard profile but also because of its fragile socioeconomic situation, weak institutions and limited financial and human resource capacity.
+The below given table shows the severity of the hazard to which Jhelum Valley is prone to: -